 Fly Fishing Report for the 4 main rivers in the Roaring Fork Valley, the Roaring Fork River, Frying Pan River, Colorado River and the Crystal River.
 The fishing report is updated regularly so check back often for current information.
 If you have any questions call us or contact us for the most current conditions and fly fishing report.
 We also have a hatch chart available for general bug hatch information.

-If you find the Upper Frying Pan River near the dam too crowded, the middle and lower Frying Pan River is a great change of pace from the crowded water.
+If you find the Upper Frying Pan River near the dam is too dam crowded, the middle and lower Frying Pan River is a great change of pace.
 Flies are similar, but concentrate on deeper pools and look for places that aren't normally fished..

 Call us for current conditions or stop by to find out more before wading.